shammond42/definition-list/README.md

 ```
 ## Styling

 Because definition lists are not part of the standard Obsidian markup, they are not recognized by any of the available themes.
-This plugin adds a couple bits of simply styline, but you will likely have to use (CSS Snippits)[https://help.obsidian.md/Extending+Obsidian/CSS+snippets] to style to match your themes.
+This plugin adds a couple bits of simply styline, but you will likely have to use [CSS Snippits](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) to style to match your themes.

-If you come up with some CSS that matches a popular theme please share it.
+If you come up with some CSS that matches a popular theme please share it by creating a [Github Issue](https://github.com/shammond42/definition-list/issues) on this project.
 I would like to build a collection of CSS samples others can use.

 ## Future Work